drug-design/course/docs/chapters/adme-properties.md

 ##### Removing

-The strategy is to (1) remove the vulnerable site by replacing the carbon by an oxygen atom and (2) further block with a halogen atom the formed phenoxy moiety at the para position (moiety known to be susceptible to aromatic hydroxylation at this location).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/removing-12f982b7'><i class='fa fa-play' aria-hidden='true'></i></button>The strategy is to (1) remove the vulnerable site by replacing the carbon by an oxygen atom and (2) further block with a halogen atom the formed phenoxy moiety at the para position (moiety known to be susceptible to aromatic hydroxylation at this location).
 *[moiety]: Fragments, functional groups or portions of chemical compounds.

 ![](https://media.drugdesign.org/course/adme-properties/4_6_1_0_0_1n1.png){: loading=lazy }
 ##### Hiding

-The strategy is the introduction of a cyclopropyl group, which creates steric hindrance and prevents betaxolol from binding efficiently to the active site of the metabolizing enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/hiding-d2c4fa2c'><i class='fa fa-play' aria-hidden='true'></i></button>The strategy is the introduction of a cyclopropyl group, which creates steric hindrance and prevents betaxolol from binding efficiently to the active site of the metabolizing enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/adme-properties/4_6_1_0_0_1n2.png){: loading=lazy }
 ##### Stabilizing

-The strategy is the stabilization of the nitrogen atom in terms of electron abstraction, which is needed in the demethylation metabolic process.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/stabilizing-9f6974e3'><i class='fa fa-play' aria-hidden='true'></i></button>The strategy is the stabilization of the nitrogen atom in terms of electron abstraction, which is needed in the demethylation metabolic process.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.